 GOES satellites are very directional and use 1.6941GHz.
 If you are interested in building a receiver for these, please visit the Setting up a GOES Geosynchronous Weather Satellite Receiver using a Raspberry Pi page on this website.

 Needless to say the NOAA APT satellites orbit (move around the earth) and they pass a few times overhead at each location on earth, generally twice a day but at times more passes can be captured.
 You will need to know when.
 More on this in the software section.

 Basically we are looking at 2-3 pieces of hardware depending on how serious you get about this.
 For sure you will need a receiver.

 - A Scanner radio (May need some mods)

-I have used ALL of the above at some point and had pretty good luck with all the AirSpy and the dedicated receiver below I own WeSatCom APT-06 from Germany were tied for first place.
+I have used ALL of the above at some point and had pretty good luck with all the AirSpy and even better with the HackRF One or the dedicated receiver below I own WeSatCom APT-06 from Germany were tied for first place.
 Note that Scanners and the ham radios may have bandwidth issues.
 The signal is 30+ kHz wide signal which prevents narrow FM modulation receivers from being used.
 If you are not compensating for doppler effect the receiver bandwidth should be set to 50 kHz or so to receive all the data of the modulated signal.

 The dedicated receiver will take care of the doppler issues as will some plugins with some of the SDR software if you are concerned about this.
 It WILL give you better images if you do compensate for this obviously, but not needed.

-The one I used is pictured below and I use this in conjunction with an older Signalink USB I had laying around.
+The one I used is pictured below and I use this in conjunction with a Signalink USB Soundcard I had laying around.
 This seems to work by far the best for me.

 The next thing you need is an antenna.
 This ideally should be a circular polarized one.
 There are many different designs and you may even have some luck with a good old fashioned 2m ham radio antenna.
 Here are some of the common antenna types: